 In order to consolidate student loans under a Direct Consolidation Loan, the loans you’re consolidating must be in repayment or in the grace period, which is typically the six months after graduation.

-If you want to consolidate a defaulted loan, you must either wait to consolidate until after making three consecutive monthly payments on the loan, or you must agree to repay your new consolidation loan with the Income-Based, Pay As You Earn, Revised Pay As You Earn or Income-Contingent repayment plans.
+If you want to consolidate a defaulted loan, you must either wait to consolidate until after making three consecutive monthly payments on the loan, or you must agree to repay your new consolidation loan with one of the federal Income-Driven Repayment Plans.

 As for consolidation through refinancing, private lenders may have their own requirements.
 Some may require you to have made a minimum number of payments before refinancing.
-In general, it would be in your best interest to have a good record of a couple of years or so of making your payments on time.
+A good record of making payments on time for several years can help your cause.

 In any case, be sure to weigh your options before you choose to consolidate or refinance your student loans and make the decision that is best for your situation.